Configuration

 verifying both TLS peers and the signatures on signed arguments, results, and

-errors, you will have to set both the MEERKAT_TLS_CA_FILE
+errors, you will have to set both the MEERKAT_TLS_CA_FILE and

-environment variables to the same value.
+MEERKAT_SIGNING_CA_FILE environment variables to the same value.

 This makes Meerkat really flexible, but it also means that you can inadvertently leave certain security-related settings to their default values, which might not be what you intend!